ethersphere/swarm-guide/contents/introduction.rst

 * Nick Savers for his unrelenting support and meticulous reviews of our papers
 * Gregor Zavcer, Alexei Akhunov, Alex Beregszaszi, Daniel Varga, Julien Boutloup for inspiring discussions and ideas
 * Juan Benet and the IPFS team for continued inspiration
-* Carl Youngblood, Shane Howley, Paul De Cam, Doug Leonard and the mainframe team for their contribution to PSS and MRU
+* Carl Youngblood, Shane Howley, Paul Le Cam, Doug Leonard and the mainframe team for their contribution to PSS and MRU
 * Sourabh Niyogi and the entire Wolk team for the inspiring collaboration on databases
 * Ralph Pilcher for implementing the swap swear and swindle contract suite in solidity/truffle and Oren Sokolowsky for the initial version
 * Javier Peletier from Epiclabs (ethergit) for his contribution to MRUs